-Radiopharmaceutical therapy isn’t exactly new -- using radionuclides to target cancer cells via an antibody or other conjugate has been in clinical trials for well over twenty years –but they continue to challenge how clinical trials are run across borders.
+Radiopharmaceutical therapy isn’t exactly new — using radionuclides to target cancer cells via an antibody or other conjugate has been in clinical trials for well over twenty years — but it continues to challenge how clinical trials are run across borders.

 Due to the complexity of regulatory requirements within each country, clinical trials in radiopharmaceuticals run the risk of becoming delayed due to a myriad of possible complications.
 Because progress isn’t just about advancing new therapeutic agents but also navigating through the new regulations needed for these radioactive isotopes to travel about the world.

 “Using radiopharmaceuticals as treatments is the biggest change over the last few decades,” says Rhonda Critchlow, Director of Operations, Oncology at PSI CRO.
 “Originally the only treatment was for thyroid conditions.
 Now we’re seeing it for prostate cancer, treating bone metastases, some neuroendocrine tumors, with more indications to come.
 We’re seeing a lot more of those products that are in clinical trials or moving out to approval.”